Extended Quantum Mechanics: Symmetries and automorphisms

 If the group $\malp_\mbR$\ is not ``sufficiently continuous'', the generator needn't exist.
 Moreover, some of the covariant representations $\pi$\ of the same $\{\mfk A,\malp_\mbR\}$\ might be continuous with well defined selfadjoint generators $A_\pi$, and in other ``covariant'' representations the unitary groups $t\mapsto U^\pi_t$\ might be discontinuous (i.e.\ there is no ``Hamiltonian'' there).
 For different continuous covariant representations $\pi$ the ``Hamiltonians $A_\pi$'' are generally mutually different (e.g., their spectra might be mutually ``very different'').
 In the examples of states describing thermodynamic equilibria for different temperatures the selfadjoint generators describing time evolution of local perturbations are mutually different in known solvable examples, e.g.\ for simple versions of the BCS model of superconductivity, cf.\ \cite{haag1,thir&wehrl,bon2}.
 In this last mentioned example, the representations of the (``quasilocal'') algebra of observables corresponding to different equilibrium states are all faithful, they mutually differ, however, in representing ``macroscopic quantities'' of the described infinite quantal system by different operators (resp.\ numbers).
 Also in more general cases, mutually disjoint representations are distinguished by values of some ``macroscopic quantities''.

 Thermodynamic equilibrium states (also of infinite systems, corresponding to the ``thermodynamic limit'',~\cite{ruelle1}) can be defined for any ``sufficiently continuous'' one--parameter automorphism group $\malp_\mbR$ of a \Ca. This fact is interesting as such, from the point of view of traditional techniques for statistical--mechanical description of thermodynamic equilibria by Gibbs statistical ensembles, because for time evolutions $(t;x)\mapsto \malp_t(x)$ of an infinite system there is no global Hamiltonian operator $H$ to be inserted into the expression of a ``statistical sum'', e.g.\footnote{Even in some ``traditional'' cases, when the Hamiltonian $H$ is a well defined selfadjoint operator, the trace in the following formula does not exist.
-Take, e.g.\ a hydrogen atom in a box (i.e. in a ``baryonic box'' inert to electrons).}\ into
+Take, e.g.\ a hydrogen atom in a box.}\ into

 The definition of the thermodynamic equilibrium states $\mome=\mome_\beta$\ for a temperature $T=:(k\beta)^{-1}$ ($k$ is here the Boltzmann constant) of infinite (and other) systems is expressed by the \emm KMS condition~ for states \ome,~\cite{HHW,bra&rob,pedersen}:\footnote{KMS is for Kubo, Martin, and Schwinger.} \bequ \mome(\malp_{\mlam}(y)x)\equiv\mome(x\malp_{\mlam+i\beta}(y)),\ \forall\mlam\in\mbC, x\in\mfk A, y\in\mfk A_a, \end{equation} where $\mfk A_a\subset \mfk A$\ is the set of analytic elements \wrt \alp\ (i.e.\ $x\in\mfk A_a\eequiv \mlam\mapsto \malp_\mlam(x)$\ is an entire--analytic \fk A--valued function, cf.\ \cite[Chap.VI]{R&S}).
 States $\mome_\beta$\ satisfying the condition\rref KMS~ are the \emm \bs{\beta}--KMS states for \alp~, with a given $0<\beta<+\infty$.